pedasmith/BluetoothDeviceController/SmallProjects/BluetoothCurrentTimeServer/Assets/Help/About-Clue-Clock.md

 3. Double-client reset button
 4. Drag and drop the .UF2 file
 5. You will know it worked because the drive is now **CIRCUITPY**
 6. Download the libraries that are mentioned in the documentation.
-Open the zip file, Install the 6 mpy files and 6 directories in the list
+Open the zip file, Install the 6 mpy files and 6 directories in the [list](https://learn.adafruit.com/adafruit-clue/clue-circuitpython-libraries)

+adafruit_bmp280.mpy, adafruit_clue.mpy, adafruit_lis3mdl.mpy, adafruit_sht31d.mpy, adafruit_slideshow.mpy, neopixel.mpy

+adafruit_apds9960
+adafruit_bus_device
+adafruit_display_shapes
+adafruit_display_text
+adafruit_lsm6ds
+adafruit_register

 7. Also install the **adafruit_ble** library.
 This is essential for setting the clock
 7. Start mu, the editor